decay88/Tengri_Shellcode_Loader/README.md

 ## Future Features:

-  - Generate a loader that checks both HTTPS and DNS connectivity and if both fails runs EvilPostman SMTP agent
+  - Generate a loader that checks both HTTPS and DNS connectivity and if both fails runs an SMTP agent
   - Generate an InstallUtil Function to evade application whitelisting
   - Add Sandbox detection techniques
   - Port to earlier versions of the .NET framework